 People buy this type of life insurance because the benefits and costs are predictable and generally affordable.
-When people refer to a “term life insurance policy“, they are generally talking about level term as it is by far the most common type of term policy sold.
-You can get a really good deal on a level term policy compared to whole life or universal life, but you sacrifice some good features.
+This is the least expensive type of life insurance based on the annual premium due.
+You can get a really good deal on a level term policy compared to whole life or universal life, but you sacrifice many of their other features such as cash value.
+Here is an in depth discussion about level term life insurance.
+In this article we cover:

 This type of policy is not a permanent form of life insurance (though whole life insurance premiums may be level as illustrated).
 The length of coverage is set to expire after a certain amount of time, which varies depending upon the exact contract that you buy.
 Life insurance companies offer many different term lengths, typically as short as 5 years and sometimes as long as 30 or 40 years.
 Here are the important things you need to know about level term life insurance policies: